ijlee2/embroider-toolbox/README.md

 > [!NOTE]
 >
-> Coming soon (Q4 2024).
-Please star or watch this repo to help me gauge interest.
+> Please star or watch this repo to help me gauge interest.

 ### analyze-ember-project-dependencies